American Marten: Profile and Information

 Feeding Habits

-Martes americana is a very opportunistic feeder.
+Martes Americana is a very opportunistic feeder.
 The diet consists mainly of small mammals, including squirrels and rodents.

-Although larger prey—especially snowshoe hares—may be important, particularly in winter.
+However, larger prey—especially snowshoe hares—may be important, particularly in winter.
 American marten diet may vary seasonally or annually.

 Diet is generally more diverse in the eastern and southern parts of the distribution of American marten than in the western part.
 However, there is a high diversity in the Pacific States.

 American marten has the least dietary diversity in the subarctic.
-However, diversity may also be low in areas where the diet is dominated by large prey species (e.g. snowshoe hares or red squirrels).
+However, diversity may also be low in areas where the diet is dominated by large prey species (e.g., snowshoe hares or red squirrels).

 Predators

-As hunters, American martens may have a major effect on the prey population, helping to organise the forest ecosystem.
+As hunters, American martens may majorly affect the prey population, helping to organize the forest ecosystem.

 Pelt collection has depleted populations in many areas of the species range.
 Destruction of coniferous forest ecosystems has also contributed to a decline in numbers.